Key West, FL

 Cons: SIte backed up to Highway 101, traffic noise, Sewer way far back in site, cold and windy,

 Worth Noting: Watched in International Space Station cross the sky 2 nights in a row!

-Pros: Close to town, close to beach, camp hosts very friendly, good hiking trails, good showers, huge campground good showers.
+Pros: Close to town, close to beach, camp hosts very friendly, good hiking trails, good showers, huge campground.
 Good Air TV Channels, Good Cellphone reception